meacher0/CrystalM2-Installer/README.md

 Q: I get an Error when opening a second server, something about sockets.
 A only 1 server cna be open at a time unless the network config is updated from 0.0.0.0 to the LAN IP of the Host.

+Q: When i open Zircon Server i get a WinForms trial message, whats that about?
+A: I have no idea anymore, search lomcn for answers.

 ## Notes
 Thanks to [Suprcode](https://github.com/Suprcode) and the [other contributors](https://github.com/Suprcode/Crystal/graphs/contributors) to the [Crystal Source Code](https://github.com/Suprcode/Crystal).\